2. Numeric vectors#

 ## numeric(0)

-Even though their handling might be a little tricky (compare Chapter 9), we will see later that they are indispensable in contexts like “create an empty data frame with a specific column structure”.
+Even though their handling might be a little tricky, we will later see that they are indispensable in contexts like “create an empty data frame with a specific column structure”.

 Also, note that R often allows for partial matching of named arguments, but its use is a bad programming practice; see Section 15.4.4 for more details.